Indian doctors urge delay of Delhi marathon as pollution surges

 Vehicle exhaust emissions in a city with limited public transport, emissions from thermal power stations and swirling construction dust are New Delhi’s main pollutants.

+City authorities have launched a drive to seize and scrap ageing diesel vehicles.

+“We are starting a fresh drive to seize diesel vehicles that are over 15 years and parked in public spaces,” said the city’s transport minister, Kailash Gahlot.

-In winter months crop burning in the farm states surrounding the landlocked capital city worsens the situation.
+In winter, crop burning in the farm states around the landlocked capital city worsens the situation.

-The chief minister of Punjab, Amarinder Singh, told media he had seen plumes of smoke from fields during a helicopter flight last week.
-But he said the state was doing all it could to stop the practice.
+The chief minister of Punjab, Amarinder Singh, told media he saw smoke plumes over fields during a helicopter flight last week, adding that the state was doing its best to stop the practice.

 Reporting by Sanjeev Miglani; Editing by Clarence Fernandez